chain-ml/council/docs/source/reference/llm/llm_dataset.md

     :language: yaml
 ```

-With this code, you can load a dataset from a YAML file and save it as a JSONL file for [OpenAI batch API](https://platform.openai.com/docs/guides/batch):
+You can load a dataset from a YAML file and save it as a JSONL file to then use for [OpenAI batch API](https://platform.openai.com/docs/guides/batch):

 ```{eval-rst}
 .. testcode::